-Course title & Code course eligibility criteria Pre-requisite of the course
+Course title & Code Credit di course stributio n of the eligibility criteria Pre-requisite of the course

 Lecture Practical/ Practice

 Insurance (DSE 2) 4 3 1 0 Class XII None

-- To equip the learners with the basic characteristics of insurance, different kinds of insurance, and benefits and costs of insurance to society. - To acquaint the learners with the core concepts of risk management and its objectives. - To get deep insight into the regulatory environment of IRDA - To examining the regulatory environment for insurance
+- To equip the learners with the basic characteristics of insurance, different kinds of insurance, and benefits and costs of insurance to society. - To acquaint the learners with the core concepts of risk management and its objectives.

+- To get deep insight into the regulatory environment of IRDA - To examining the regulatory environment for insurance